techsenger/patternfx/README.md

 The `Component` is responsible for:

 1. Initializing and deinitializing the component.
+2. Providing component data and related objects that directly belong to the component:
+   - Structural data (parent/children references);
+   - Persistence data (component history);
+   - Configuration data (component settings);
+   - Lifecycle data (component state);
+   - Metadata (component ID, type, version, etc.).
-2. Creating, managing and destroying child components (those that will reside directly inside this component).
+3. Creating, initializing, adding to the component tree, removing from the component tree, and deinitializing child components (those that reside directly inside this component).
-3. Storing references to both the parent component and its child components
-4. Creating derived components (those that will be provided to another component after creation, e.g., dialogs, tabs, system notifications, etc.).
+4. Creating, initializing, and passing derived components to other components for further management (e.g., dialogs, tabs, system notifications).

-Thus, a Component always operates strictly at the component level.
-It is important to keep this in mind to prevent it from turning into a God object.
+Thus, a `Component` always operates strictly at the component level and is intentionally non-initiative.
+A `Component` does not make decisions and does not trigger application behavior.
+Its sole responsibility is to execute operations requested by its client or by the `View` or `ViewModel` through the `Mediator`.
+In other words the `Component` and `Mediator` form a very thin layer that performs what the `ViewModel` cannot do and what is not the responsibility of the `View`.
+It is important to keep this in mind to prevent the `Component` from turning into a God object and violating MVVM responsibility principles.

 The `ComponentMediator` is the interface that the `ViewModel` uses to interact with the `Component`.
 This interface is needed for two reasons: first, it allows the `ViewModel` to be tested independently; second, it allows the `Component`